-Each of these six approaches has different strengths and weaknesses, so each are typically used in different situations.
+Each of these six approaches has different strengths and weaknesses, so each is typically used in different situation.

-6.1.
 Physical Key Distribution

 The oldest and simplest method for key distribution is to physically transport the key.
 This can be slow and cumbersome, but there are several situations where it can be a reasonable way to manage keys.